alirezarezaeikalat/git-test/readMe.txt

     git add -u          (add only modified and deleted files not new files in all tree)

     git add .           (add all the files in current directory, because the default behavior is -A)

+///////////// using tags in git ////////////

+34. Git has the ability to tag specific points in a repository’s history as being important.
+Typically, people use this functionality to mark release points (v1.0, v2.0 and so on). working with tags are just like working with branches

+    a. list all the tags:

+            git tag   (optional -l or --list)

+    b. list tags with special pattern:

+            git tag -l "v1.8.5*"

+    c. creating annotated tag:

+        git tag -a v1.4 -m 'my version 1.4'

+        see the tag information:

+            git show v1.4

+                tagger: ...
+                date: ....

+    d. create lightweight tag:

+        git tag v.14

+        see the tag:
+            git show v.14

+    e. tagging later (you can tag older commits)

+        git tag -a v1.3 <commit id>

+    f. after making tags, you have to push tags to remote servers, like branches:

+        git push origin <tag name>

+        to push all your tags:

+        git push origin --tags

+    g. deleting tags;

+        git tag -d <tag name>

+        delete on the remote server:

+            git push origin --delete <tag name>

+    h. to check out to the tag

+        git checkout <tagname>

+        but in this situation you are in the detach head, so you have to make new branch to save your commits